What is person-centred care?

 - Accountable and transparent.

-Each program engages participating general practices to focus on incorporating three Patient-Centred Medical Home Change Concepts for transformation into their practice through support activities, online modules, workshops, webinars and coaching.
+Each program engages participating general practices to focus on incorporating three Patient-Centred Medical Home Change Concepts for transformation into their practice through practical activities, online modules, virtual workshops, webinars and one-on-one coaching.

 - People, Leadership and Teams